 - SDG17.
 Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development

 An AIDS-free generation by 2030 – wishful thinking or a realistic goal?
 Are the UNAIDS 90-90-90 targets achievable in a resource-limited setting with an extremely high HIV rate such as Lesotho?
-In 2014 the Swiss TPH initiated the ‘Towards 90-90-90’ development and research collaboration with the Butha-Buthe district in Northern Lesotho.
+In 2014, the Swiss TPH initiated the ‘Towards 90-90-90’ development and research collaboration with the Butha-Buthe district in Northern Lesotho.
+This collaboration includes conducting randomized clinical trials, and observational and molecular studies addressing current challenges and knowledge-gaps around HIV care provision in rural, resource-limited settings.
+The aim is to provide insights relevant for future HIV guidelines and policies in sub-Saharan African with a particular focus on differentiated care.
+Read more

-The VGtS project (2013- 2017), funded by the Swiss Agency for Development and Cooperation (SDC), is implemented by a consortium of 3 international research partners: Swiss Tropical and Public Health Institute (Switzerland), World Vegetables Centre (Taïwan) and the University of Freiburg (Germany).
-The project is part of a larger international movement to improve nutritional security and reduce malnutrition in line with several of the Sustainable Development Goals (SDG).
-It is increasing capacities, knowledge and evidence on school gardens, nutrition and water; sanitation and hygiene (WASH) integrated interventions in Bhutan, Burkina Faso, Indonesia, Nepal and Philippines.
+The VGtS project (2013- 2017), funded by the Swiss Agency for Development and Cooperation (SDC), was implemented by a consortium of 3 international research partners: Swiss Tropical and Public Health Institute (Switzerland), World Vegetables Centre (Taïwan) and the University of Freiburg (Germany).
+Being part of a larger international movement to improve nutritional security and reduce malnutrition in line with several of the SDGs, the project aimed at increasing capacities, knowledge and evidence on school gardens, nutrition and water; sanitation and hygiene (WASH) integrated interventions in Bhutan, Burkina Faso, Indonesia, Nepal and Philippines.
+Read more